7 Advanced Google Patent Search Tips Every Researcher Should Know

 Google patent search also offers the option to search keywords that are not directly next to each other but fall within close proximity.
 For example, if you are searching for power control methods in CDMA mobiles, finding the exact order of keywords may not be possible.
 Also, a random search will lead to a lot of inaccurate results.

-In this case, you can use proximity operators like NEAR and AJD (adjacent).
+In this case, you can use proximity operators like NEAR and ADJ (adjacent).
 Both of these operators can help you in narrowing down your search results.
-Here’s a use case scenario of the same:
+Below is a use case scenario of the same.
+One point worth noting is that as you scroll down, the accuracy will keep on decreasing.
+Also, these operators work for simple search queries and may not work well with complicated search queries.

-The syntax for using NEAR operator can be – NEARx, NEAR/x, or /xw.
+NEAR (Near) operator Proximity operators can be used to boost the score of documents if they contain expressions near each other.
+The syntax for using the NEAR operator can be – NEARx, NEAR/x, or /xw.
 Here, x is the maximum number of words that can separate 2 keywords.
 I’ve given a few syntax examples in the below paragraphs.

 You can also use WITH and SAME operators.
 These operators will return the results where keywords are 20 and 200 words away, in any order, respectively.

 The NEAR operator brings results that are not in any specific order, just within a specific distance.
-If you want results that follow the direction as well as distance, you can use AJD, AJDx, ADJ/x, or +xw.
+If you want results that follow the direction as well as distance, you can use ADJ, ADJx, ADJ/x, or +xw.

 For example: (power NEAR/5 control) will bring patents in which the keyword ‘power’ is within a range of 5 words of the keyword ‘control’, in any direction while (power ADJ/5 control) will bring results that have the word “control” after “power” in them and not the other way around.